cowboysdude/MMM-Xmas/README.md

 # MMM-Xmas
 Christmas Lights for MM

-  ##Very simple
+# Very simple

-    git clone to your modules directory
+git clone to your modules directory like this

+     git clone

 ## CONFIG ENTRY

      {